-- 51. (1) Subject to section 44, the Municipality must, simultaneously with the notification to the applicant that an application is complete as contemplated in section 41(1)(c)(i) or (2) cause notice of the application together with a copy of the application concerned to be given to every municipal department and organ of state that has an interest in the application and request their comment on the application. - (2) An organ of state must submit written comment on an application to the Municipal manager within 60 days of receiving a request therefor.
+- 51. (1) Subject to section 45 of the Land Use Planning Act and section 44 of this By-law, the Municipality must, simultaneously with the notification to the applicant that an application is complete as contemplated in section 41(1)(c)(i) or (2) cause notice of the application together with a copy of the application to be given to every municipal department and organ of state that has an interest in the application and request their comment on the application. - (2) An organ of state must comment on a land use application within 60 days of- - (a) the date of notification of a request for comment on the application; or - (b) receiving all the information necessary to comment if the application is not complete and a request for additional information is made within 14 days of the date of notification of the request for comment. - (3) If an organ of state fails to comment within the period referred to in subsection (2), the Municipality must notify the organ of state's accounting officer or accounting authority contemplated in the Public Finance Management Act, 1999 (Act 1 of 1999), of the failure.